Directed by David Greenwalt.

 - Chekhov's Gun: In the factory melee, Oz breaks a piece off of one of the wooden cage bars, leaving a sharp piece sticking out (which will be important in a minute).

 - Chekhov's Gunman: Anyanka turns into an ordinary schoolgirl at the end of the episode.
-She's become a regular character by the end of the season ironically becoming a member of the Scooby Gang and Xander's Love Interest.
+She's become a recurring character by the end of the season, and eventually will be a series regular, member of the Scooby Gang and ironically Xander's Love Interest].

-- Co-Dragons / Unholy Matrimony: Giles describes Xander and Willow as "the Master's most vicious disciples."
-They have somehow replaced Luke and Darla in this timeline.
+- Co-Dragons: Giles describes Xander and Willow as "the Master's most vicious disciples."
+They have somehow replaced Luke and Darla in that role in this timeline, although their dynamic is more reminiscent of Spike and Drusilla, with Xander as the snarky, direct one and Willow as the psychopathic Manic Pixie Dream Girl.

 - Cold-Blooded Torture: As a treat for obeying orders, the Master allows Willow to go 'play' with Angel (nicknamed "puppy" by Willow), who is kept locked up in a cage and suffers regular torture at her hands.